Types of Membership.

 – A screening at a minimum of two Academy-approved film festivals

 One credit is defined as a credited role on one television program or episode of a series.
-The program must be a Canadian production or co-production and have been broadcast on a Canadian network or cable TV station.
+The program must be a Canadian production or co-production and have been broadcast on either a Canadian network, cable TV station, or on an online video service that commissions content.

 DIGITAL MEDIA DIVISION